 “I use some of your lyrics on my Tender profile.”

 File her music under “country,” “honky tonk,” or even “outlaw,” but when you hear Summer Dean, the twang in her voice and the grit in her soul, you’ll figure out pretty quick that her authenticity comes from knowing where she’s from and who she is: a laidback songwriter from Texas who’s never been afraid to saddle a song her own damn way.
 But just because Summer knows her way around a done-somebody-wrong-song doesn’t mean she’s a downer, as even her saddest self-reflections are shot through with rueful humor.

 On Unladylike, her 2016 debut EP, Summer let the levity of a wry turn of phrase sweeten her sorrow like Tabasco in tequila.
 She spent the next years playing in front of as many people as possible, and her nonstop show schedule has paid off with big crowds of appreciative fans.
 Whether performing all by her lonesome or with her band, Summer has established herself as an independent woman with a distinctive voice who can put on a heck of a show.
 Thus far, Summer has shared the stage with a range of country music’s brightest stars, including legends like Marty Stuart, Gary P. Nunn and Dale Watson, and traditional-minded young guns like Colter Wall and Mike and the Moonpies.
-She will hit the road in support of her full-length record called Bad Romantic, as the tour roads open back up.
+She will hit the road in support of her next full-length record in 2021 called Bad Romantic.